hmcguinn/hmcguinn.github.io/content/about.md

 # it's nice to meet you :)

 I'm **Houlton McGuinn,** a software engineer and security researcher.
-I work at [Retool](https://www.retool.com), securing the fastest way to develop effective software.
+I work on product security at [Character.AI](https://character.ai/), and previously worked on security at [Retool](https://retool.com).

 I graduated from [UNC Chapel Hill](https://www.cs.unc.edu) in December 2022.
 In my free time, I love indie movies, books, and art!
 I also enjoy reverse engineering IoT devices.